25 High School Internships in Los Angeles in 2025

 Duration: N/A

-This program for students passionate about the business of media and entertainment is provided by Warner Bros.
-Discovery.
-Participants are awarded honorships, which are packages consisting of both a $5,000 scholarship and a paid summer internship at Warner Bros.
-Discovery Studios in Burbank, CA. The program offers two tracks:
+Warner Bros.
+Discovery provides this program for students passionate about the business of media and entertainment.
+Participants are awarded honorships, which consist of both a scholarship and a paid summer internship at Warner Bros.
+Discovery Studios in Burbank, CA. Students can explore a variety of areas within the corporate and studio side of the entertainment industry, including traditional business areas like:

-The program is open to graduating seniors from Burbank or Los Angeles County.
-Eligible participants must possess a minimum 3.0 GPA and must plan on attending college.
+The program is open to graduating seniors who reside in or attend school in Burbank or Los Angeles County.

 5. USC Young Researchers Program